 Steamed fish is one of the most popular dishes served on Lunar New Year, especially in China.
 In Chinese the word for ‘fish’ sounds similar to the word for ‘surplus’, thus making it an auspicious dish thought to help bring a year or prosperity to the family.
 This recipe is easy to follow and will help you create an auspicious fish dish yourself!

 Traditional dumplings are notoriously difficult to make.
 The dough and filling must be the perfect thickness and consistency, and the pinching technique is an art form in and of itself.
 If you want to tackle the task of making these traditional New Year treats, this recipe is the best and easiest one I’ve tried, but in all honesty, for this Lunar New Year, I think I’ll just order from the Dumpling Drop!

 There are lots of fun and easy ways to prepare your space for the Lunar New Year!
-Put couplets on the door of Bazan Bay Beach House, hang Chinese knots at White Heron, keep blooming flowers indoors and hang red lanterns in the Pacific Coast Beach House.
-These decorations are temporary, mobile, easy to hang and come in all shapes and sizes so you can decorate your temporary space with ease!
+Put couplets on the door, hang Chinese knots, keep blooming flowers indoors and hang red lanterns.
+These decorations are temporary, mobile, easy to hang and come in all shapes and sizes so you can easily decorate your EMR rental!